danielflat/Project_MSE/README.md

-# Project for Modern Search Engines
+# MSE Project - Tübingo
 This is the search engine *Tübingo* for the course **Modern Search Engines** in the summer term 2024.

 ## By Group 09: